nowcommunity/nowdatabase/documentation/setup.md

 **Init the project** :rocket:

-Requirements: Some modern installation of Docker engine with Docker compose.
+Requirements: npm and some modern installation of Docker engine with Docker compose.

 1. `npm run setup` in project root to install all node modules, generate prisma-client and create all required config files (doesn't overwrite previous ones!).
 2. If you wish to use the staging database, you need to copy the dump files into `data/sqlfiles/` directory.
 See example of how anonymized test data is in `test_data/sqlfiles/`